 The technical information in this MD&A pertaining to the San Matias Project has been reviewed, verified and approved by Mark Gibson, P.Geo, a qualified person for the purpose of NI 43-101.
-Mr. Gibson is the Chief Operating Officer of Cordoba and of Ivanhoe Electric and is not considered independent under NI 43-101.
+Mr. Gibson is the Chief Operating Officer of Cordoba and the Chief Geophysics Officer of Ivanhoe Electric and is not considered independent under NI 43-101.